Game Changers

 So it might feel very compelling to seek reassurances that things won’t change when your partner starts new relationships, or at least won’t change in ways that you don’t like.
 It can feel very reassuring to extract a pledge from your partner that you will always have some measure of control, by being able to tell him to end any new relationship that he starts or by being told that you will always come before anyone else.

 The psychological security that these agreements give is powerful, no doubt about it.
 But is it real?
-I believe that it is not; it’s an illusion, and not even a very good one.
+Bluntly: No. It’s not even a very good illusion.

-They can happen in ways that have nothing to do with romantic relationships.
+Let’s start here: Game changers are not necessarily romantic relationships.
 A promotion at work, a pregnancy, a car accident, someone getting fired, a death in the family—all these things can be game-changers that permanently and irrevocably alter lives in ways that can’t be predicted.
-(I’ve read that financial stress is the single most common reason for divorce, even more common than infidelity, and I can believe it.
+(I’ve read that financial stress is the single most common reason for divorce, even more common than infidelity, and I believe it.
 Nobody wants to say “Hey, I’ll marry you as long as we don’t have problems with money,” but financial problems are far more potent game changers than most folks realize.)

 We don’t usually hear about people saying “I want veto power over any job you take or promotion you get.”
-People talk about things like career changes or job relocations with their partners, and if they’re reasonable they listen to their partners’ feedback, but it’s a bit rare to hear someone say “I have the right to veto any job my partner has unilaterally and without discussion,” and we might scratch our heads a bit if someone insisted on that kind of veto power.
+People talk about things like career changes or job relocations with their partners, and if they’re reasonable they listen to their partners’ feedback, but we would probably scratch our heads a bit if someone insisted on that kind of veto power.

 We all implicitly understand, at least on some level, that life is full of change, and sometimes that change isn’t what we asked for.
 We all understand that no promises of “forever” can really stand up to the #39 bus with bad brakes that careens through the front of the house and puts someone in a coma.
 These are the risks we take when we open our hearts to someone else; anyone who can’t take the risk shouldn’t play the game.
 Relationships aren’t for cowards.